AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/snowflake-streaming.md

 The final step in the dataflow creation process is to review your dataflow before executing it.
 Use the **[!UICONTROL Review]** step to review the details of your new dataflow before it runs.
 Details are grouped in the following categories:

-* **Connection**: Shows the source type, the relevant path of the chosen source file, and the amount of columns within that source file.
+* **Connection**: Shows the source type, the relevant path of the chosen source file, and the number of columns within that source file.
 * **Assign dataset & map fields**: Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.

 Once you have reviewed your dataflow, select **[!UICONTROL Finish]** and allow some time for the dataflow to be created.